The Saunders Point Website

 email to email@example.com.

-The 2012 General Membership Meeting and Election of Officers and Board Members for the Saunders Point Citizens Association has been re-scheduled for Thursday, December 6, 2012, at 7:30PM at the MCA Hall (Opposite Mayo Elementary School).
+The 2013 General Membership Meeting and Election of Officers and Board Members for the Saunders Point Citizens Association is scheduled for Thursday, November 21, 2013, at 7:30PM at the MCA Hall (Opposite Mayo Elementary School).
+Mr. Rick Anthony, Director of AACO Recreation and Parks Department, will be our guest speaker to discuss future access plans for the Beverly-Triton Beach Park.
 Please attend and participate.
-Your Association always needs new blood and ideas!

 |Mosquito Spraying - MD Dept. of Agriculture Mosquito Control Program